vikrep/Final-Project/README.md

 3. Hidden page Admin for database management.

 ### Welcome page structure:
-1. Creative (dynamic) Bacground with a brief description of the collection and the button to enter the search page.
+1. Creative (dynamic) background with a brief description of the collection and the button to enter the search page.

 ### Structure of the search page:
 1. Header.